lanafrankle/ackmanlab/_posts/2016-06-20-install-ipython.md

 # change the following url to the most recent one from https://repo.continuum.io/archive/
-wget http://repo.continuum.io/archive/Anaconda3-4.0.0-Linux-x86_64.sh #download the installer bash Anaconda3-4.0.0-Linux-x86_64.sh #run the installer script export PATH=/afs/cats.ucsc.edu/users/n/jackman/anaconda3/bin:$PATH #append to your path so you can use conda to create environment below
+wget http://repo.continuum.io/archive/Anaconda3-4.0.0-Linux-x86_64.sh #download the installer bash Anaconda3-4.0.0-Linux-x86_64.sh #run the installer script export PATH=/path/to/anaconda3/bin:$PATH #change this pathname accordingly and append to your shell path so you can use conda to create environment below
 ```

 Then from your command-line environment (e.g. linux Terminal on OS X, check out the [unix tricks/tutorial](https://gist.github.com/ackman678/6290329)), create a new python environment: